RobertDyke/P2_Traffic_Sign_Classifier/traffic_sign_submission/writeup_for_traffic_signs.md

 0.In Step 0 I've loaded the data from the traffic_signs_data file, broken it into the three parts and examined the size and shape of the files.
+The three parts are training, validation, and testing.

 X_train.shape :  (34799, 32, 32, 3)
 X_test.shape :  (12630, 32, 32, 3)